Dimitri-Bit/QuickChart-Java/README.md

 It is much more verbose than just using string concatenation; however, this approach provides type safety and makes it easier to programmatically load data, while also reducing the likelihood of errors.

-After creating your desired `Chart` object you need to create a `QuickChart` object and configure it, heres an example:
+After creating your desired `Chart` object you need to create a `QuickChart` object and configure it:

 ```java
 QuickChart quickChart = new QuickChart();